mukul966/mukul966/README.md

 - 👋 Hi, I’m @mukul966
-- 👀 I’m interested in android development
+- 👀 I’m interested in Backend development using node js
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me -singmukul567@gmail.com